sharminislamshroddha/student_performance_monitoring_system_django/README.md

 ## How to Run

 You need to have python installed in your system.
-Then you can do "python manage.py runserver" to run the application.
+Then open the whole project folder in VS Code and run "python manage.py runserver" in the VS Code terminal to run the application.

 ## Login